WebAssembly/spec/proposals/reference-types/Overview.md

 Motivation:

-* Easier and more efficient interop with host environment (see e.g. the [WebIDL bindings proposal](https://github.com/WebAssembly/webidl-bindings/blob/master/proposals/webidl-bindings/Explainer.md))
+* Easier and more efficient interop with host environment (see e.g. the [Interface Types proposal](https://github.com/WebAssembly/interface-types/blob/master/proposals/interface-types/Explainer.md))
-  - allow host references to be represented directly by type `anyref` (see [here](https://github.com/WebAssembly/webidl-bindings/issues/9))
+  - allow host references to be represented directly by type `anyref` (see [here](https://github.com/WebAssembly/interface-types/issues/9))
   - without having to go through tables, allocating slots, and maintaining index bijections at the boundaries

 * Basic manipulation of tables inside Wasm